hyvr-official/RayDB/README.md

   $fruits = $bucket->query()->sortBy('name')->get();
 ?>
 `````

+### :open_file_folder: Concept
+RayDB saves all the data in JSOn files.
+These can be created or edited manually.
+All database have a folder where these JSOn files will be saved.
+Here is the core concept of RayDB explained below.

+* `Buckets` are like folders inside the database where similar JSON documents are saved.
+* `Document` is a JSON file where the actual data is saved.
+Each document will have an unique `_id`. `_id` of the document and the file name should be same.
+You can give an `_id` during insert, if not that system will give a random unique string.

 ### :tophat: Requirments
 The RayDB has a few system requirements.
 You should ensure that your local system has the following minimum PHP version and extensions: